AJ-Matise/Final-Project-OIM3600-01/README.md

 # Atomic ACO Freebies Web Application

+## Team
+- AJ Matise
+- Daniel Liao (Daniel is a developer that works for Atomic.
+He helped with coupon code section.)

 ## Project Hosting
 - This project is hosted on https://freebies.atomicaco.com/signup and is actively being used by paying customers at my company, Atomic ACO.